High-speed rail in Indonesia

 making it the fastest commercially operating railway network in the world, tied with a handful of lines in China.

 The travel time between the two cities averages 35 minutes, down from 3 hours with the existing railway line.

 Construction started in August 2018, with the cost of $7.3 billion to build, the line began trial operation with passengers on 7 September 2023 and commercial operations on 17 October 2023.
 The Whoosh high-speed train has served 6.06 million passengers during a full year in 2024.
 As of September 2024, there are 62 daily trips of Whoosh.
 By 17 October 2025, in its second year of operation, Whoosh high-speed rail has transported over 12 million passengers safely.

-As of 2025, the line is unprofitable and has been described as a "financial time bomb" and a Belt and Road Initiative "cautionary tale".
+As of 2025, the line is still unprofitable and has been described by the CEO of the state railway operator, Bobby Rasyidin, as a "financial time bomb" and a Belt and Road Initiative "cautionary tale".
+However, Setara Institute executive director Piter Abdullah praised the Whoosh high-speed railway for its value as a catalyst for economic activity and growth in the region by providing shorter travel times between the two metropolises, which has led to an annual increase in total passenger numbers.

 History and development

 Concepts for high-speed rail (HSR) in Indonesia were first seriously contemplated in 2008, leading to discussions at Asian Investment Summit in 2013, and detailed plans being set forth in 2015.
 The plan to start construction of the Jakarta-Bandung HSR was announced by the Indonesian government in July 2015, after the Chinese President and other world leaders visited the Bandung Conference.

 Both Japan and China expressed their interest in the high-speed rail projects in Indonesia.
 Previously, both countries had carried out comprehensive studies into a project for the Jakarta–Bandung section (142.8 km).
 Only the Japanese International Cooperation Agency (JICA), had issued a study for a project extending to Surabaya (730 km).
 The Indonesian HSR bid marked a rivalry between Japan and China in their competition for Asian infrastructure projects.